"We pushed each other to places beyond what we thought possible" - hmv.com talks to the team behind dark new thriller Beast

 Buckley plays Moll, a troubled young woman who falls for Flynn’s Pascal, a mysterious outsider who empowers her to escape from her oppressive family.
 But when Pascal is accused of a series of brutal murders, Moll is torn.
 She is desperate to leap to his defence, but is there more to the story?

-The film arrives in cinemas on April 27th and will be available to pre-order from hmv’s online store on the same day, but before that, we spoke to Buckley and Pearce about the making of this lean, troubling thriller...
+The film on DVD shelves on Monday (April 20th) and is available to pre-order from hmv’s online store here.
+Back before it hits cinemas, we spoke to Buckley and Pearce about the making of this lean, troubling thriller...

 When did you first have the idea for Beast?